folio-org/mod-pubsub/README.md

 Next we need to deploy the module.
 There is a deployment descriptor in `target/DeploymentDescriptor.json`.
 It tells Okapi to start the module on 'localhost'.
+Make sure Kafka is up and running on 9092 port before deployment.

 Deploy it via Okapi discovery: